Ok, it’s a ridiculous picture, but it has a serious point.

 Yesterday’s post described how taking a ‘decision’ means we cut away all the options except one.
 We free ourselves to move forward.
 We de-cide.

 This picture contains an extract from Samuel Beckett’s play Waiting for Godot:

 They do not move.

-Every chapter of The Churning not only describes what needs to be done and why, but also provides the tools and frameworks that enable you to apply the learning, in ways that work for you.
+Each chapter of Inner Leadership not only describes what needs to be done and why, but also provides the tools and frameworks that enable you to take action to apply the learning, in ways that work for you.